But who the heck cares about fonts, really?

 - P: 18px

-The type of fonts makes dramatic importance on how easily someone skims your landing page.
+The type of fonts makes dramatic importance on how easily someone skims your landing page or website.
 A Microsoft and an MIT student tested typography on mood and cognitive performance (the ability to process and understand information).

 They decided to split up the participants between bad and good typography.